Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart. Angina is a symptom of coronary artery disease.

-- Pain in your arms, neck, jaw, shoulder or back accompanying chest pain
+Pain may also be felt in the arms, neck, jaw, shoulder or back.

 - Shortness of breath

 The severity, duration and type of angina can vary.
-It's important to recognize if you have new or changing chest discomfort.
 New or different symptoms may signal a more dangerous form of angina (unstable angina) or a heart attack.

 Angina in women